 LL.M. in International Business Law

 Applicants for the LL.M. in International Business Law program must have completed their undergraduate studies in law before enrolling to the program.
-A law degree will be considered as adequate if - in a given country - it presents sufficient academic requirements for taking the Bar exam.
+A law degree will be considered as adequate if, in a given country, academically it would allow the applicant to take the bar exam.
+Non-university practice or traineeship periods for such bar exam shall not be necessary.

 Completed applications must be submitted through online application system (LLM in International Business Law) by the deadline.